bullet-train-co/magic_test/README.md

 ### Writing Tests Manually in the Debugger Console

-You’re now free to type Capybara commands in the debugger and see their results in the Chrome browser.
-If you type something and you’re with the result, type `ok` and hit enter to have the last line of code you wrote added to the test.
+You’re now free to issue Capybara commands in the debugger and see their results in the Chrome browser.
+If you type something and you’re happy with the result, type `ok` and hit enter to have the last line or block of code you wrote added to the test.

 When you’re done writing the test interactively, you can press <kbd>Control</kbd> + <kbd>D</kbd> to finish running the test.